fumipi/walldraw-turtle/README.md

 - MicroPython implementation with turtle graphics like library functions (currently goto() only)
 - **Simple operation**: Just run `main.py` in Thonny IDE
 - **Automatic behavior**:
-  - If `points.csv` is present → draws the specified path
+  - If `points.csv` is present → draws the specified path from CSV
-  - If no CSV file → draws a 100mm × 100mm test square
+  - If no CSV file → draws coordinates from the `test_drawing` Python list in `main.py` (default: 100mm × 100mm square - you can modify these coordinates freely)

 ### Vectorizer web app
 - Web-based vectorizer with real-time preview